DennisLent/RustyRunways/commands.md

 ## Queries

-`QUERY CASH`: Shows the cash reserves of the player
+`SHOW CASH`: Shows the cash reserves of the player

-`QUERY TIME`: Shows the current GameTime
+`SHOW TIME`: Shows the current GameTime

 ## Exit